sourcecred/docs/docs/beta/grain.md

 Grain can also be used to Boost contributions.
 This means you can burn your Grain to support a particular contribution.
-When a contribution is Boosted, its Cred increases because new Cred has just been [Minted](/docs/beta/cred#-cred-minting).
+When a contribution is Boosted, its Cred increases because new Cred has just been [minted](https://sourcecred.io/docs/beta/cred#-cred-minting).
 It then also flows a fraction of its Cred to its Booster.

 Boosting is a flexible mechanism.
 A Booster can use it to prioritize work and incentivize participants to focus on it.
 For example, if there is a bug that you really want fixed, you can Boost it.
-Since it has a higher Cred score from the newly Minted Cred, participants will now be more interested in focusing on it, as they will receive more Cred from their work.
+Since it has a higher Cred score from the newly minted Cred, participants will now be more interested in focusing on it, as they will receive more Cred from their work.

 Boosters can also hunt for under-valued contributions and Boost them.
 They are